data-for-good-bg/semantic-schools/csv_importer/README.md

   * import_csv.py - provide function for loading a CSV file and importing it into relational database.
-  * models.py describes the relational database models (tables) with SQLAlchemy library
+  * models.py is the place to describe models which could be used for relational and graph databases.
+An example for such model is the Subject (учебен предмет) and all of instances.
+  * db_models.py is the module where are defined the SQLAlchemy models for working with relational DBs
-  * The db*.py modules provide functions for working with relational database, currently postgres.
+  * The db.py, db_actions.py and db_manage.py modules provide functions for
+    working with relational database, currently postgres.
 They also use SQLAlchemy library.
+  * runtime.py defines classes and functions related to given execution of the import application - logging, dry-run, etc.
   * ./alembic directory contains the Alembic configuration and DB migrations.

 * ./pyproject.toml - This pyproject file describes the `./csv_importer` package.